iCAS-SJTU/Chip-Like-A-House/README.md

 ## License

-This repository is released under the MIT License (see LICENSE if present).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See https://creativecommons.org/licenses/by-nc/4.0/ for more information.

 ## Acknowledgements